Written by Craig Fearn

 3. Google PageSpeed Insights (Speed Testing)

 Enter any URL and get detailed speed analysis for both mobile and desktop.
 It shows Largest Contentful Paint, First Input Delay, Cumulative Layout Shift—the Core Web Vitals that affect rankings.
 Specific suggestions help you fix problems.
 Use it at pagespeed.web.dev.
+Our guide to improving website SEO covers how to action the recommendations.

 4. Ubersuggest (Keyword Research)